Life-Changing Chickens

 After a rocky start the first year, Ramesh and Jaya now have a steady little business.
 Raising 200 chickens at a time, every 45 days they sell them to the local butcher and order new chicks to take their place.

 Jaya pats the sacks piled up next to the house.
 The contents - chicken manure - is sold to local farmers, giving the couple a few extra rupees.
 “This is a good life for an old couple like us,” she says.
-“It keeps us busy, it pays our bills, and we have some money saved too.
+“It keeps us busy and it pays our bills.
 We are grateful.
 God is good.”

 Ramesh & Jaya’s chicken farm is another example of the way DDHCFN partners with Nepali groups and congregations that seek to uplift needy people in their communities.
 Rather than providing continuous support - which thereby risks dependency - DDHCFN helps to get small projects off the ground – projects the partner and the beneficiaries themselves can maintain in the future.